lsst-tstn/tstn-004/index.rst

     object_data_id_list = await latiss.take_object(exptime=5., n=10,
                                                    filter="blank_bk7_wg05",
-                                                   grating="ronchi90lpmm",
-                                                   object="Alf Vel")
+                                                   grating="ronchi90lpmm")

     engtst_data_id_list = await latiss.take_engtest(exptime=5., n=10,
                                                     filter="blank_bk7_wg05",
-                                                    grating="empty_1",
-                                                    object="Alf Vel - test")
+                                                    grating="empty_1")

-Again, the method will return a list of data ids that can be used to access the data on the butler.
+Again, the method will return a list of exposure ids that can be used to access the data on the butler.

 ::